bscarell/switchroot-android-build-wahnDroidMarioliteAULA/README.md

 After doing that, you can use this to generate the content of your SD card for flashing and installing via Hekate and TWRP.

-## Build using the image in Dockerhub:
+## Build using the prebuilt image from Dockerhub:
 - Boot Linux (natively or a VM.
 Don't use *WSL* or *WSL2* with the Dockerized build unless you *really* know what you are doing, since it has severe performance issues with this particular scenario)
 - Install `docker` (**proper docker installation**: `apt install docker.io` if on Ubuntu.
 It *might* work if installed via Snap with the latest changes, but it wasn't tested.
 It now requires `--privileged` mode)
 - Go to a directory on a drive where there are at least 250GB of free space.